nicholasgonzalez1/Gun_Violence_Analysis/README.md

 ## Analysis by City: Chicago
-To aid for better visualizations, I decided to filter upon certain cities rather than try to visualize shootings across the entire United States.
-For the next several sections, all data will be geared towards Chicago, Illinois as that was the city with the most shootings in the dataset.
+To aid for better visualizations, I decided to focus on certain cities rather than try to visualize shootings across the entire United States.
+For the next several sections, all data will be filtered towards Chicago, Illinois since that was the city with the most shootings in the dataset.

 ```python
 df_city = df_guns.loc[df_guns['city_or_county'].str.contains(city)]